ACT3 Psychology workshops

 We also run exclusive ACT3 workshops for our DCD Partner Company dancers.

-Join former Royal Ballet Principal dancer Jaimie Persson and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events open to all current and former professional dancers in the UK regardless of genre age and location.
+Join former Royal Ballet Principal dancer Jaimie Tapper and Ross McIntosh, Organisational Psychologists and experts in Acceptance and Commitment Therapy (ACT), for a series of online training events open to all current and former professional dancers in the UK regardless of genre age and location.

 Jaimie and Ross will demonstrate how to use the ACT model to build psychological flexibility, creativity and resilience.